kosmodromm/user-card-app/README.md

 ## Main Functions

-- Пretrieving the list of users from the endpoint https://jsonplaceholder.typicode.com/users
+- Retrieving the list of users from the endpoint https://jsonplaceholder.typicode.com/users
 - Displaying the list of users as cards
 - Filtering cards by any property from the user description
 - Adaptive layout for correct display on all screen sizes